JoshAtre/movie-search-api/README.md

 - `.github/workflows/terraform.yml`: GitHub Actions workflow for CI/CD.

 ## Notes
 - The live deployment requires a GCP account and credentials for GKE and Google Artifact Registry (GAR).
-Refer to the full documentation in the repository for cloud setup details.
+See [docs/CLOUD_SETUP.md](docs/CLOUD_SETUP.md) for cloud setup details.
 - For production deployment, update the movies-chart/values.yaml with your GAR image details and secrets.